-Join Brian Bradley for an in-depth discussion in this video Working with exposure control, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Working with exposure control, part of Learning mental ray in 3ds Max.

 …In photographic terms, exposure is the amount of light allowed to…fall onto whatever photographic medium is in use, be that film or…digital image sensor, whilst taking a photograph.…The more light allowed, the brighter or…more exposed the image becomes, whilst going in the opposite direction,…allowing less light that is, naturally produces darker or less exposed images.…In 3ds Max, the same basic principle can be used when lighting and…rendering with mental ray.…With exposure, essentially controlling how bright a final render will be.…